kkoltun/dev_notes/java_persistence/hibernate/operations.md

 Facts:
 * The retrieved instance is in persistent state and can be modified inside the unit of work.
-* Hibernate will perform dirty checking to know if an `UPDATE` is neccessary.
+* Hibernate will perform dirty checking to know if an `UPDATE` is necessary.
 * If any changes were made, Hibernate will try to propagate state changes to the database as late as possible, toward the end of the transaction.

 What is updated: